Best Kona Coffee: 2026 Top Picks (Plus How To Spot A Scam)

 The coffee cherries continue to be picked by hand at the peak of freshness; no mechanical harvesting here.
 Koa Coffee ships all of its coffees to the US for just $7 and offers subscription services to guarantee you can get your Kona coffee fix anytime.

-Koa Coffee offers a wide range of Kona coffees, and all are stellar examples of this great bean.
+Koa Coffee offers a wide range of Kona coffees, all stellar examples of this great bean.
 We love the Private Reserve for its perfectly balanced flavor, enticing aroma, and smooth finish.
 It’s a crowd-pleaser.

 The Private Reserve is a secret blend of Koa’s Kona beans and has been a customer favorite for years.
 It is available in both medium and dark roasts, which are exceptional.
 We recommend the medium roast for pour over or drip brewing.